pa4prj20kfbp21/backend-storage-js/README.md

 Do this for each image.

-Returns the image url which can be slotted in front of `http://localhost:3001/api/images/` to return the image later.
+Returns the image url which can be slotted after this url `http://localhost:3001/api/images/` to return the image later.

 2.)
 OPTIONAL:
 ```http